- January 25, 2023

 However, fixed assets can also be depreciated over time to spread out the asset's cost over its useful life.
 Depreciation is helpful for capital expenditures because it allows the company to avoid a significant hit to its bottom line (taxable revenue) in the year the asset was purchased but, the initial large capital outlay is still required.

 OpEx: These expenditures are associated with purchasing services for a planned period of time, for example, subscribing to a cloud tenancy for 1-3 years.
 All OpEx payments during this period count against the income statement and do not directly affect the balance sheet.
-Some examples of operating expenditures include consulting services, building rental/lease, sales, utilities, cloud computing services, and rental car fees.
+Some examples of OpEx include leasing software, consulting services, building rental/lease, sales, utilities, cloud computing services, and rental car fees.
 Costs for these services usually cover all expenses associated with the annual services and do not require a large capital outlay.

 Many financial experts suggest that all things being equal, OpEx purchasing strategies should cost more than CapEx purchasing strategies, but does it?
 Let's dig deeper into the costs that represent the actual cost of ownership (TCO) of moving to the cloud versus remaining on-premises.